-Soon after leaving Inverarnan, the path runs alongside the picturesque, fast-flowing River Falloch before a long stretch on an old military road.
-The route here closely follows the west highland railway and eventually passes underneath the tracks as the path nears a coniferous forest.
+Soon after leaving Inverarnan, the path runs alongside the fast-flowing River Falloch before a long stretch of old military road.
+The route here closely follows the West Highland Railway and eventually passes underneath the tracks as the path nears a coniferous forest.
 The route continues through the forest, with the path winding and undulating through the contours.
-The path then crosses through the road and the River Fillin.
-The views of the surrounding mountains are wonderful.
+The path then crosses the road and River Fillin, with spectacular mountain views.
 A well-maintained path follows the River Cononish before reaching Tyndrum.

 - Accommodation: Tigh Na Fraoch B&B or similar in Tyndrum

 Day 6: Tyndrum to Bridge of Orchy | 14.5km

 From Tyndrum, the route closely follows the railway and the road, although it continues to maintain its own unique qualities.
 By this stage, you are firmly in the Scottish Highlands, and the view are very special from here all the way to Fort William.
 The path uses an old military road on this stage (and continues right across Rannoch Moor).
 This is also the most exposed section of the route so far with little protection from the elements.
 The path climbs out of Bridge of Orchy through a coniferous forest, eventually providing lovely views to Loch Tulla.